 - Arch Rock: Near the White Tank Campground, this rock formation provides a great ‘gateway’ through which you can admire the night sky.
 (Note: Arch Rock is only accessible by night if you are staying in White Tank Campground.
 Parking and walking in is not permitted and you will likely be ticketed by the Park Service.)

 - Roadside Pullouts: It might seem uninspired to simply pull off the road for stargazing.
 With one of the darkest skies in California, there’s no need to get fancy in Joshua Tree.
 Throughout the park, roadside pullouts will give you a stunning view of the sky without needing to walk or camp in the park.

 No matter where you choose to stargaze, seeing Joshua Tree at night is the kind of stargazing experience you won’t likely forget.
-For many travelers, it’s their first chance to see the Milky Way in all her glory (and you know how we feel about that…).
+For many travelers, it’s your first chance to see the Milky Way in all her glory (and you know how I feel about that…).